 The AAS Mission

-The mission of the American Astronomical Society is to enhance and share humanity’s scientific understanding of the Universe.
+The mission of the American Astronomical Society is to enhance and share humanity’s scientific understanding of the universe as a diverse and inclusive astronomical community.

 Policies on AAS Resolutions